 All companies build something, but not all of them measure, learn and then adapt or shift.

 I’ve recently been listening to The Lean Startup by Eric Reis, which is a fantastic book about how today’s entrepreneurs and startup companies are approaching the way they create and innovate.
 In it, the author talks about how vital it is to use validated learning and scientific experimentation to be able to steer a company in the right direction.
 In other words, to use customer feedback and quantified data analysis (of real, non-vanity metrics) from a minimal viable product to make decisions and pivot a business one way or another.
-[Full Disclosure: As an affiliate, I receive compensation if you purchase through this link.]
+[Click to buy on Amazon.
+Full Disclosure: As an affiliate, I receive compensation if you purchase through this link.]

 If you have the ability to see what holes lie in existing markets before you enter it, the ability to listen to a target market (or become a customer yourself who is extremely conscious of the overall customer experience), and learn from the wins and failures of the companies that already exist, you will have an edge over your competition.